 When she had cellulitis in her leg and it was hard for her to walk.
 She would give me a grocery list for her.
 This tiny little piece of paper is sitting in a box of memories because I can’t get rid of the LAST grocery list she gave me.
 I can’t bring myself to do it.

 Her number is also still saved in my phone.
 I can’t delete it either.

 For those of you who know my mother, know she lived in the computer chair.
 She would roll around in it to vacuum, even before it was hard for her to walk.
 This past August when my sister moved to South Carolina, we got rid of the computer chair.

 I feel like getting rid of that chair makes her death official.

 I get upset if people are mean to their parents

 There were a couple of years there where Mike didn’t talk to his mother.
 When my mother passed, he and I had arguments about how he should appreciate that she is still here for him to talk to.

 There has been plenty of times where I catch myself thinking like “oh shit, I haven’t talked to my mom in a while”.
 Then realize as I pick up the phone “idiot, she is not here anymore”.
-I still catch myself.
-I am still learning.
+I still catch myself, because I am still learning.

-I also get really annoyed if I hear people talk about how annoying their parents are.
+Now, I find myself getting really annoyed when I hear people talk about how annoying their parents are.
 When you lose a parent you are apart of a special club.
 Your brain switches from “parents are so annoying” to “I wish they were still here to annoy me”.